hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 as JDBC parameters.
 Therefore, they can be placed anywhere in the query.

-## The `<complement>` Tag

-The `<complement>` is used to remove complex dynamic sections of a SELECT query when the SQL processor is discovering the resulting columns of it.
-General purpose queries &mdash; queries that do not return rows &mdash; do no require the use of the `<complement>` tag.

-Use `<complement> invalid SQL query section </complement>` to surround query sections that do not produce valid SQL content sections.
-These typically correspond to the content of DynamicSQL sections that are meant to be fully processed at runtime.

-When it comes to expresison sections &mdash; `#{expression}` and `$INJECT{expression}` &mdash; they generally do not need to be enclosed in complement tags.
+## Rendering Parameters in SELECT queries

 During column discovery the generator replaces each parameter with a [sample SQL value](#the-sample-sql-value) of the corresponding type.
 For applied parameters this sample value depends on the corresponding JDBC type of the parameter and the specific database engine; for injected parameters this is a dummy String value.

 ## The JDBC Type